 Method 1: Marking Your Panel

 This is a simple way to make sure you cut the panel in the right place.
 To begin, select the panel or panels that are going to be installed.
-Lay them out, face down, as you determine exactly where they will be placed on the wall.
-Before you arrange them, make sure you’ve cut the panels to the appropriate size for the wall.
-This is something that can can easily be done with a jigsaw or hand saw.
+Lay them out, face down, and determine exactly where they will be placed on the wall.

 Cut the panels to the correct size and arrange them as they will be placed on the wall.
 Go to the wall and outline the perimeter of the outlet with chalk, paint, or white caulk.

 Select the panel that needs to be cut to make way for the outlet, and press it against the wall.
 (If there will be panels on either side of it, be sure you’ve measured accurately and have this panel in its exact location where it will be installed.
 You can never measure too many times!)
 The paint, chalk, or caulk will leave an outline on the back of the panel.

 If it’s not entirely clear, press it against the wall again to make sure you have the full outline on the back of the panel.
 Once you have the outline of the outlet, use painters tape to mark it so you’ll have a reliable line to follow as you cut.
 Now you know exactly where to cut.

 While this can be faster and easier than the second method we’re about to discuss, you need to make sure you don’t shift or move the panel while you’re getting the outline, or you could end up with an incorrectly placed imprint.